- Beneski Museum of Natural HistoryBeneski Museum of Natural History

 Evolution of the Horse

-The Oligocene horse, MESOHIPPUS, had the central digit enlarged to bear about half of the animal's weight and the teeth have a higher crown of enamel.
+In the Oligocene horse, MESOHIPPUS, the central digit enlarged to bear about half of the animal's weight and the teeth had a higher crown of enamel.
 These anatomical changes coincided with elevation of such moisture barriers as the ancestral Alps in Europe and the Cascade-Sierra Nevada ranges in America; moisture reduction eradicated most trees on the leeward side of the mountains, allowing grass to become the plains vegetation, and made firm footing for animals.
 The harsh sand-coated grass wore down the teeth of grazing creatures and gave variants with higher crown teeth the benefit of long service.
 The firm ground of the steppes removed the need for a broad foot; variants with long feet and carrying the weight on the central digit had a definite advantage of speed in travel for either food or escape.
 The long-lasting teeth and fleetness to flight from predatory carnivores gave the specialized strain improved chances for survival.

 The greater size, increase in crown height (hypsodonty), and elimination of the side toe progressed in MERYCHIPPUS of the Miocene Age and PLESIPPUS of the Pliocene.
 In Plesippus the upper bone of the middle digit is almost as long as the lower limb bone; Plesippus was truly "on his toes".
-This horse was a fast runner, and with warning could outdistance any predator.
+This horse was a fast runner, and with warning could out distance any predator.

 The principal evolution of the horse occurred on the plains east of America's Sierras.
 At various stages in the evolution, herds migrated to Eurasia and Africa; there some of the latest arrivals survived Pleistocene Age extinction in the homeland.
 Not a single horse remained in the "New World" when the Europeans arrived.
-The natives were terrified by them.
 Escape of a few individuals from the Spanish caravans saw the horse repopulate many parts of the southwest.
 Their successful return to a region from which they had been exterminated, so few years previously, poses one of the great unsolved problems in cause for extinction or influence over survival.